Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times of a few years

+In IPSL and CNRM, the auto-correlation decays almost linearly from 1 for the May-May correlation to about 0.5 for May-August.
+On the other hand, in EC-Earth, the correlation levels out for the three summer months and is nearly constant at about 0.9\footnote{The different auto-correlations between models may be due to different land-atmosphere couplings or to intrinsic differences between land models.
+Among the latter, a notable difference is the difference in soil depth relevant for the total soil moisture content.
+One may wonder if this depth difference dominates the auto-correlation difference between models.
+It appears not to be the case, as IPSL and CNRM share similar auto-correlation decays despite having soil depths of 2 and 12 meters respectively.}.
 This larger correlation implies a stronger persistence of soil moisture anomalies in EC-Earth: dry soils in May remain abnormally dry throughout the summer, causing the surface air to heat up more strongly due to a larger sensible heat flux.
-We also plot for comparison the auto-correlation of the soil moisture in the observation-derived datasets ERA5-Land and GLEAM v3.8a.
+For comparison, we also plot the auto-correlation of the soil moisture in the observation-derived datasets ERA5-Land and GLEAM v3.8a.
 ERA5-Land shares the same land model, HTESSEL, with EC-Earth and also presents a strongly persistent auto-correlation of soil moisture.
 This indicates that the large correlation of EC-Earth is not due to an abnormal atmospheric response but rather to the land model itself.
-In an attempt to estimate if HTESSEL produces a too large auto-correlation of the soil moisture we compare the auto-correlation of the 1st meter of soil with GLEAM v3.8a, a product more directly derived from satellite observations than ERA5-Land.
+In an attempt to estimate if HTESSEL produces too large auto-correlation of soil moisture, we compare the auto-correlation of the 1st meter of soil with GLEAM v3.8a, a product more directly derived from satellite observations than ERA5-Land.
 The auto-correlation for the months of July and August remains larger in ERA5-Land compared to GLEAM.
 Thus, it could be that HTESSEL produces too large persistence of soil moisture anomalies.
-However, it would hasted to draw any definitive conclusions.
+However, it would be hasty to draw any definitive conclusions.
 While we consider the results of EC-Earth with some caution, we cannot rule it out.